 Are they ok with allergies and fussy eaters?

-Yes, in tourist areas they are very used to people with special dietary needs.
+Yes, in tourist areas, they are very used to people with special dietary needs.
 They have many gluten-free options on all the menus as well as other things including dairy-free and even Vegan dishes.
 In fact, Tomato Fritters are the signature dish of Santorini.

-For fussy eaters and some children there are many western style dishes available including pizza, pasta, and fries ( although Greek ‘patatas’ are even better!).
-You will find Mcdonalds’ all over the country including in Santorini.
-Many children actually discover how much they love Souvlaki which can often be sold to them as ‘chicken on a stick’.
+For fussy eaters and some children, there are many western-style dishes available, including pizza, pasta, and fries ( although Greek ‘patatas’ are even better!).
+You will find McDonald’s all over the country, including in Santorini, or there is a ‘Greek’ McDonald’s, called Goodies.

-The food is rarely spicy but lemon, garlic, Olive Oil, and herbs are used generously.
+The food is rarely spicy, but lemon, garlic, Olive Oil, and herbs are used generously.

 Money